Understanding Butyrate and Why You Should Care

 Butyrate Creates Hypoxia (Low Oxygen) in the Colon

-Virtually every human cell in your body requires oxygen to function.
-However, most of your microbial cells thrive in an anaerobic (low oxygen or non-oxygen) environment.
-This is crucial for maintaining a healthy microbiome.
+Virtually all human cells in your body require oxygen to function.
+However, it is estimated that over 99% of the bacteria thrive in an anaerobic (low oxygen or non-oxygen) environment in your colon.
+This low-oxygen environment is crucial for maintaining a healthy microbiome.

-Probiotic bacteria in the colon produce the postbiotic metabolite butyrate.
+Some species of probiotic bacteria produce the postbiotic metabolite butyrate.
 The cells lining the colon (colonocytes) absorb butyrate and metabolize it to produce energy.
 This process, called beta-oxidation, utilizes significant quantities of oxygen, which creates a low oxygen (hypoxia) condition in the colon.
 Over 99% of your probiotic bacteria are anaerobic, which means they thrive in a low-oxygen environment.

 Think about what happens when you take antibiotics, which kills off the harmful bacteria along with the good.
 When your butyrate-generating bacteria are killed, colonocytes do not have access to adequate butyrate.
 When butyrate is in short supply, colonocyte metabolism is forced to change.
 As a result, the colonocytes utilize less oxygen, which causes the level of oxygen in the colon to increase.
 Higher oxygen content is lethal to your anaerobic probiotic bacteria, but it supports and promotes the growth of pathogens.

-Low levels of butyrate are associated with higher levels of inflammation and disruption of the intestinal barrier, which leads to intestinal permeability or “leaky gut.”iii Studies have shown that increasing levels of butyrate-producing gut bacteria such as Faecalibacteria reduces inflammation and helps heal intestinal permeability.
+Low levels of butyrate are associated with higher levels of irritation and injury to the cells that line the GI tract, especially in the colon.
+This damage allows harmful substances to pass through the intestinal barrier and enter systemic circulation iv .
+Studies have shown that increasing levels of butyrate-producing gut bacteria such as Faecalibacteria reduces damage and helps heal the intestinal barrier.

 Keto Diets